amourelato/RPSA_Incomplete_Penetrance/RPSA_eQTL_Fine_Mapping/RPSA_eQTL_Fine_Mapping_README.txt

 statsmodels==0.14.4

 ---
+Running scripts

+After cloning the repository with git clone https://github.com/amourelato/ and installing the listed dependencies, R script scripts can be run with the working directory set to path/to/RPSA_eQTL_Fine_Mapping/scripts, and
+Python scripts can be run from the command line from path/to/RPSA_eQTL_Fine_Mapping/scripts.
+Please note that script 01_Fine_Map_Coloc_eQTLs.R requires private genotype data from the GTEx consortium, and scripts 02 and 03 depend on data that was not uploaded due to GitHub size restrictions.

+---
 Notes
 - Raw genotype data (GTEx VCF) cannot be shared directly.
-Please obtained from dbGaP accession number phs000424v.8.p2
+Please obtained from dbGaP accession number phs000424v.8.p2 (https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000424.v8.p2)
 - The VCF files in GTEx_VCF_files/ were produced by subsetting the multi-sample VCF file provided in phs000424v.8.p2 to just the donors for the tissue, and to chr3:38406720-40412542 with bcftools.
 - PLINK files in GTEx_PLINK_files_for_RPSA/ were produced by subsetting the multi-sample VCF file provided in phs000424v.8.p2 to just the donors for the tissue, and to chr3:38406720-40412542 with bcftools.
 The subset multi-sample VCF file was converted to a gene-dosage file using using PLINK1.9 with the commands --keep-allele-order and --recode A-transpose
 - 01_Fine_Map_Coloc_eQTLs.R depends on the private gene-dosage files in GTEx_PLINK_files_for_RPSA/
 - Calculating allelic fold change depends on the private vcf files in GTEx_VCF_files/
-- Publicly available GTEx data was not uploaded due to size restrictions, and can be obtained from the provided URLs
+- Publicly available GTEx data was not uploaded due to size restrictions, and can be obtained from the URLs provided above.